dv336699/ReadyNAS-Add-ons/README.md

 #### ReadyNAS Add-ons
-This repo will host any community add-ons for ReadyNAS from NETGEAR.
+This repo will host any community add-ons for ReadyNAS OS 6.x from NETGEAR.
 We are not affiliated in anyway with NETGEAR.

 This is not a support forum, if you have an issue with your NAS, contact NETGEAR.